View the Art and Art History Faculty.

 The Art and Art History Program

-The Department of Art and Art History offers two programs: Studio Art and Art History.
+The Department of Art and Art History offers two concentrations: Studio Art and Art History.

 Programs and Course Descriptions